FreeRADIUS/freeradius-server/doc/howto/modules/eap.md

 ## Installation

-EAP, EAP-MD5, and Cisco LEAP do not require any additional packages.
+EAP, EAP-MD5, and EAP-MSCHAPv2 do not require any additional packages.
 Freeradius contains all the required packages.

 For EAP-TLS, EAP-TTLS, and PEAP, OPENSSL, <http://www.openssl.org/>,